illyangz/xbotterScript/README.md

 The above code will import the `twitterClient` and tweet out "Hello world!".
 You can now go to Twitter and check whether the tweet was actually sent.
 ```

-### Explanation of Changes:
-- Properly formatted code blocks and terminal commands for clarity.
-- Clarified some minor language issues, like ensuring consistency in referring to file names and commands.